 34. Use Cashback Sites

 Use cashback sites for your purchases.
 Cashback websites give you some of your money back on your purchase from an online retailer that you accessed via a web link on the cashback site.

 35. Holiday on a shoestring

 Living simply and cheaply doesn’t mean that you shouldn’t have some fun!

-With the right planning, you could have an amazing day full of free food, coffee and more by getting familiar with all the amazing birthday freebies offered from various retailers across Australia.
+With the right planning, you could have a fantastic day full of free food, coffee and more by getting familiar with all the birthday freebies offered by various retailers across Australia.

 Check out this monster list of freebies that businesses give away when it’s your birthday!

 Frequently Asked Questions (FAQ) – Frugal Living in Australia

 Whilst Australia has a high cost of living, it’s not impossible to be frugal in Australia.
 Strategies like shopping second-hand, house-hacking, meal planning and being careful when grocery shopping can make a huge difference to your living costs.